Explainable Bayesian Optimization: Results

 We conducted an ablation study to support our design choices for HAC.
-We compared 16 combinations with seven HAC methods~\cite{murtagh2012algorithms}, two distance metrics, distance pruning, and variance pruning.
-For benchmarking, we chose Himmelblau's function with four known minima.
-The study evaluated the methods' performance in identifying and localizing the four minima.
-HAC methods included Complete, Ward, Average, Median, Weighted, Centroid, and Single linkages, with Euclidean and Mahalanobis distances.
-Evaluation criteria included the number of initial rules, subset after applying the Interestingness filter ($\alpha > 0.6$), correctness, and overall confidence, as depicted in Figure~\ref{fig:ablation}.
+We compared 16 combinations with seven HAC methods, two distance metrics, distance pruning, and variance pruning.
+We chose Himmelblau function with four known minima for benchmarking~\cite{Himmelblau1972AppliedNP}.
+The study evaluated the performance of the methods in identifying and localizing the four minima.
+The HAC methods included Complete, Ward, Average, Median, Weighted, Centroid, and Single linkages, with Euclidean and Mahalanobis distances~\cite{murtagh2012algorithms}.
+Each linkage method uses different criteria for clustering the data.
+Evaluation criteria included the number of initial rules, subset after applying the interestingness filter ($\alpha > 0.6$), correctness, and overall confidence, as shown in Fig.~\ref{fig:ablation}.

-From our ablation study, we note the effectiveness of using Ward linkage based on Mahalanobis distance and variance pruning, which accurately identifies all four solutions and provides tight bounding boxes.
-Ward and Complete linkages with Euclidean distance, along with distance-based pruning, yield one highly interesting rule ($\alpha > 0.6$) for one minima and three moderately interesting rules ($0.6 > \alpha \geq 0.4$) covering the remaining three minima.
-However, the dynamic threshold presents challenges when the number of minima is unknown.
-On the other hand, average linkage with Mahalanobis distance successfully identifies high-interest minima but results in larger bounding boxes, diminishing explanatory value as evident from the fewer rules found.
+From our ablation study, \textbf{\textit{we note the effectiveness of using Ward linkage based on Mahalanobis distance and variance pruning, which accurately identifies all four solutions and provides tight bounding boxes.}} Ward and Complete linkages with Euclidean distance, along with distance-based pruning, yield one highly interesting rule ($\alpha > 0.6$) for one minima and three moderately interesting rules ($0.6 > \alpha \geq 0.4$) covering the remaining three minima.
+However, the dynamic threshold is challenging when the number of minima is unknown.
+On the other hand, average linkage with Mahalanobis distance successfully identifies high-interest minima, but results in larger bounding boxes, decreasing the explanatory value, as evidenced by fewer rules found.

+Further, we conducted another ablation study to evaluate our ability to generate uncertainty-aware clusters within the BO framework.
+To achieve this, we compared standard distance-based pruning using Mahalanobis distance with Ward linkage to our proposed variance-based pruning method.
+Our analysis used a synthetic problem where we artificially added noise to increase the variance of certain data points.
+The problem is given as $f(x) = e^{-(x-2)^2} + e^{-(x-6)^2/10} + \frac{1}{x^2 + 1} + \mathcal{N}(0,1)$ This strategy allowed us to assess whether the methods could accurately identify these high variance points and separate them into distinct clusters.

+We used the dendrogram to select threshold points for the distance-based method.
+For variance pruning, we computed the variance of the subtrees from the linkage matrix and selected different levels of variance as thresholds.

+Our results (Fig.~\ref{fig:absprun}) show that the \textbf{\textit{ distance-based method failed to account for uncertainty, resulting in inadequate cluster separation}}.
+And this was the expected result since the distance method does not exploit uncertainty~\cite{KLUTCHNIKOFF2022105075}. \textbf{\textit{The variance-based method successfully differentiates clusters based on uncertainty.}} The increase in clusters is not a problem for our use case, because TNTRules filters out clusters with insufficient data support and ranks them based on their interestingness to produce the final explanations.